Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/account_id_from_s3_bucket.md

 To test this, you can use [Grayhat Warfare's](https://buckets.grayhatwarfare.com/random/buckets) list of public S3 buckets.

 You will need a role with `s3:getObject` and `s3:ListBucket` permissions, and you can specify the target bucket as the resource for your policy.
-Alternatively you can set a resource of '*' to quickly test multiple buckets.
+Alternatively, you can set a resource of '*' to quickly test multiple buckets.

 ## Installation